Building your medical website

 Before you build a medical website

-Therefore ask the questions when you start building your website:
+Ask these questions when you start building your website:

 - What do patients typically search for when they are trying to find a doctor (in your specialization)?